High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

-Building on the observations from the streamwise normal stress, the Perturbed case at $x_1$ more closely resembles the ZPG case due to its immediate PG history, whereas at $x_2$ it matches the Ref.
-APG3 case.
-This confirms that upstream PG-related effects no longer persist by $x_2$.
-Additionally, all cases collapse near the wall, consistent with the agreement observed earlier for the inner peak in the normal stress profiles.

-To further isolate and examine the influence of PG history, the Ref.
+To further decouple the influence of PG history, the Ref.
 APG3 spectra were subtracted from the Perturbed spectra, \ie $(f\phi_{uu}^+)_{\rm{Ref\,.APG3}}-(f\phi_{uu}^+)_{\rm{Perturbed}}$, and the resulting differences are shown in figures~\ref{fig7}(e,f).
-At $x_1$, the most prominent differences appear in the outer region, centred around the expected location and scale of APG effects ($\zp = 0.4\ret$, $T^+ = 2.4\delta$), demonstrating how the Perturbed case ‘lags’ behind the Ref.
-APG3 case in APG development due to differences in their immediate PG histories.

-Smaller differences are also observed in the logarithmic region at $x_1$ at larger time scales, supporting the idea that larger-scale motions take longer to respond to PG changes—that is, they retain some `memory' of the upstream PG.
-At $x_2$, however, no significant differences remain in the subtracted spectra, confirming that the two cases are locally matched and that PG history-related effects are no longer evident.
-These results collectively indicate that while small-scale turbulent motions adjust rapidly to local PG changes, large-scale motions in the logarithmic and outer regions retain a longer memory of immediate PG history in high-Reynolds-number APG TBLs.
+At $x_1$, the most prominent differences appear in the wake region, centred around the expected location and scale of APG effects ($\zp = 0.4\ret$, $T^+ = 2.4\delta$), demonstrating how the Perturbed case `lags' behind the Ref.
+APG3 case in APG development due to differences in their upstream PG histories.
+Smaller differences are also observed in the logarithmic region at $x_1$ at larger time scales, supporting the idea that larger-scale motions take longer to respond to changes in PG conditions, that is, they retain some measurable `memory' of the upstream PG history.
+At $x_2$, however, no significant differences remain in the subtracted spectra, confirming that the two cases are locally matched and that PG history-related effects are no longer significant.